-At the unit level, full-time faculty will determine the role of the unit review committee in developing recommendations for tenure and promotion.
-Procedures will be specified in unit governance documents.
-The number and types of review and, as applicable, voting prior to submission to the senior academic officer will be similar throughout the University and should occur at the following levels or their equivalent: department review committee; department faculty; chair; college review committee; dean.
+At the department level, full-time faculty will determine the role of the department review committee in developing recommendations for tenure and promotion.
+Procedures will be specified in department and college governance documents.

+The number and types of review prior to submission to the Provost or Senior Vice President for USF Health will be similar throughout the University and should occur at the following levels or their equivalent: department review committee; department faculty; chair; college review committee; dean.

-B. Tenure and promotion committeemembership
+B. Tenure and promotion committee membership

-When establishing a unit Tenure and Promotion Committee, a unit should adhere to the following criteria whenever possible and practical:
+When establishing Tenure and Promotion Committees, departments, schools, and colleges, whenever possible and practical, should adhere to the following criteria:

 - 1. Membership on committees is limited to faculty who have been appointed within the unit for at least two years; - 2.
 Committees considering candidates for promotion to Professor will comprise individuals holding the rank of Professor.
-If the unit lacks a sufficient number, the unit head may appoint one or more qualified Professors from other units, in consideration of recommendation by the eligible full-time faculty at the full or associate level in the unit; - 3.
+If the unit lacks a sufficient number, the department chair, director and/or dean may appoint one or more qualified Professors from other units: - 3.
 Only those members who have received tenure at the University of South Florida will be eligible to review and make recommendations on tenure applications; - 4.
-Recommendations for the awarding of tenure are made by the employee's supervisor and include a poll by secret ballot of the unit's eligible tenured members, who are expected to review the application files prior to voting; - 5.
-Non-tenure-track faculty may serve on committees evaluating applications of non-tenure-track faculty at lower ranks; - 6.
+Non-tenure-track faculty may serve on committees evaluating applications of non-tenure-track faculty at lower ranks; - 5.
 Review of applications from faculty with joint appointments should reflect appropriate participation by the units to which faculty have been appointed.
-Thus, chairs/deans from secondary units should have proportional input on review and recommendations, and committees reviewing applications from faculty with joint appointments should have equitable representation from respective units based on the distribution of assignment; - 7.
-Chairs, directors and deans should neither vote nor participate on any tenure and promotion committee; this exclusion applies to assistant or associate chairs, directors, or deans when they participate in the tenure and promotion process in support of, or as delegated by chairs, directors or deans; - 8.
-Terms of committee members should be staggered and ordinarily should not exceed three years; - 9.
-Turnover of committee membership should be encouraged through restrictions on consecutive terms, if feasible;

-- 10. Individuals serving on more than one advisory committee (e.g., department, school, or college) will vote at only one level but may advise on another; - 11.
-In instances where units are geographically distributed, unit procedures should include methods to ensure equitable and appropriate participation by faculty throughout the unit in recommendations for tenure and promotion. - 12.
+Thus, chairs/deans from secondary units should have proportional input on review and recommendations, and committees reviewing applications from faculty with joint appointments should have equitable representation from respective units based on the distribution of assignment; - 6.
+Chairs, directors and deans should neither vote nor participate on any tenure and promotion committee; this exclusion applies to assistant or associate chairs, directors, or deans when they participate in the tenure and promotion process in support of, or as delegated by chairs, directors or deans; - 7.
+Terms of committee members should be staggered and ordinarily should not exceed three years; - 8.
+Turnover of committee membership should be encouraged through restrictions on consecutive terms, if feasible; - 9.
+Individuals serving on more than one advisory committee (e.g., department, school, or college) should vote at the department/school level on candidates from their home unit but not on these candidates at other committee levels; - 10.
 All members of tenure and promotion committees are expected to review the application files prior to discussion, or voting.
 Procedures to ensure participation by all committee members (or, as needed, alternates) in the process are established and followed at all levels of review.
 Following a vote by secret ballot, the ballots are counted immediately in the presence of committee members, and the tally is recorded.
 Written narratives from majority and dissenting minorities, if any, may be included with the record.